Matchboxscope/matchboxscope.github.io/docs/ESPressoScope.md

 - lower the resolution (e.g. VGA)
 - reflash the firmware

+#### Bootloop
+Causes:
+- faulty esp32 camera
+- error while uploading firmware
+- camera broken
+Solutions:
+- reflash the firmware
+- get a new board
+- get a new camera module

 ## Assembly

 These are the parts you need to build a Matchboxscope: